CIS565-Fall-2022/Project5-Vulkan-Grass-Rendering/README.md

 [Vulkan driver](https://developer.nvidia.com/vulkan-driver) from NVIDIA's website.

-Finally, to check that Vulkan is ready for use, go to your Vulkan SDK directory (`C:/VulkanSDK/` unless otherwise specified) and run the `cube.exe` example within the `Bin` directory.
+Finally, to check that Vulkan is ready for use, go to your Vulkan SDK directory (`C:/VulkanSDK/` unless otherwise specified) and run the `vkcube.exe` example within the `Bin` directory.
 IF you see a rotating gray cube with the LunarG logo, then you are all set!

 ### Running the code